Lily Bay State Park

-Lily Bay State Park is a public recreation area in the town of Greenville, Piscataquis County, Maine.
-The state park occupies 924 acre on the southeast shore of Moosehead Lake, the largest lake in New England.
+Lily Bay State Park is a state park in the town of Greenville, Piscataquis County, Maine.
+It occupies 924 acre on the southeast shore of Moosehead Lake, the largest lake in New England.
 It was established in 1961 on woodland primarily donated by the Scott Paper Company in 1959.
+In July 1962, the park was officially dedicated by Gov. John H. Reed.

 The park offers camping, boating, fishing, swimming, and snowmobiling.
 A two-mile trail used for hiking, snowshoeing, and cross-country skiing follows the shore of the lake.

-The park is 1 of 5 Maine State Parks that are in the path of totality for the 2024 solar eclipse, with 3 minutes and 14 seconds of totality.
+The park was one of five Maine State Parks that were in the path of totality for the 2024 solar eclipse, with 3 minutes and 14 seconds of totality.